 After being named Soccer Field of the Year by the Sports Turf Managers Association in 2002, Reeves Field underwent a $300,000 renovation three years later to construct a new foundation, replace the drainage system and install a new playing surface.

-The AU men's soccer team is a perfect 6-0 in NCAA Tournament games played at Reeves Field.
-Most recently, in 2004, the Eagles defeated Long Island, 3-0, in the NCAA Tournament First Round.
-Two years before, AU beat local-rival George Washington, 1-0, in a first round matchup at Reeves.
-In 1997, the Eagles hosted thrilling first and second round NCAA Tournament victories over William & Mary and Maryland on their way to the NCAA Quarterfinals.
+The last NCAA home match came in 2004, when the Eagles defeated Long Island, 3-0, in a first-round matchup.
+In 2002, AU beat local rival George Washington, 1-0, in a first round matchup.
+In 1997, the Eagles hosted thrilling first-and-second round NCAA Tournament victories over William & Mary and Maryland on their way to the NCAA Quarterfinals.

 During the summer of 1994, Hendrix and Dail, Inc., of Greenville, N.C., replaced the original Reeves Field playing surface with the exclusive Bermuda Bluegrass Sod found at all of the 1994 World Cup venues.
 The prescription turf was laid atop four inches of an 80 percent sand, 20 percent soil mixture, complete with laser leveling.
-A state-of-the-art drainage system runs beneath the surface with the capabilities of draining several inches or rain per hour, giving the AU athletic programs the ability to play under almost any amount of rain.
+A state-of-the-art drainage system runs beneath the surface with the capability of draining several inches or rain per hour, giving the AU athletic programs the ability to play under almost any amount of rain.

 Originally designed as a multi-purpose field to serve the entire university community, Reeves Field underwent its first major renovation in 1988, thanks to a $250,000 donation from Mrs. John Reeves.
 Included in that facelift was an automatic sprinkler system and a computer-operated soccer scoreboard to keep fans on top of the action.

 Updated July, 2017